devab2081/ethical-hacking-learning-daily-log/Day-13/questions.md

-# Questions – Day 13
+### Questions

-- What did I not fully understand today?
+- Why is a methodology important in security testing?
-- What should I revise again?
+- Can testing be effective without a defined approach?
-- Interview or thinking questions
+- How does methodology improve reporting quality?